-- 3.3.1 Overtime is defined as time worked in excess of the ordinary hours per week as specified in clause 3.1 and includes traveling time between campuses where such time is outside of the ordinary hours of work. - 3.3.2 All overtime must be approved by the Employer or a delegated nominee prior to it being worked. - 3.3.3 Employees shall be compensated for authorised overtime by one of the following options to be agreed between the Employer and employee when the overtime is authorised: - (a) time off in lieu of one hour off for one hour worked which shall be taken within nine months of being earned; or - (b) the payment of all overtime hours at time and a half of the employee's hourly rate of pay, unless an agreement exists for a variation of ordinary hours, or; - (c) the payment of an allowance to be agreed between the Employer and the employee where the employee is regularly required to work hours in excess of 40 hours per week. - 3.3.4 Where time off in lieu has been agreed and has been unable to be taken within nine months, then it shall be forfeited, except in special circumstances when an application for payment may be considered by the immediate line manager.
+- 3.3.1 Overtime is defined as time worked in excess of the ordinary hours per week as specified in clause 3.1 and includes traveling time between campuses where such time is outside of the ordinary hours of work. - 3.3.2 All overtime must be approved by the Employer or a delegated nominee prior to it being worked. - 3.3.3 Employees shall be compensated for authorised overtime by one of the following options to be agreed between the Employer and employee when the overtime is authorised: - (a) time off in lieu of one hour off for one hour worked which shall be taken within nine months of being earned; or - (b) the payment of all overtime hours at time and a half of the employee's hourly rate of pay, unless an agreement exists for a variation of ordinary hours, or; - (c) the payment of an allowance to be agreed between the Employer and the employee where the employee is regularly required to work hours in excess of 40 hours per week. - 3.3.4 Where time off in lieu has been agreed and has been unable to be taken within nine months, then it shall be forfeited, except in special circumstances when an application for payment may be considered by the immediate line manager. - 3.3.5 Any employee above the maximum of Grade 5 of the General Employee Salary Scales (including Higher Duties Allowance) shall not be entitled to the provisions listed in clauses 3.3.1 and 3.3.3.
+Employees who are above this maximum may be granted time off on the basis of one hour for each hour worked at the discretion of the Employer.

-- 3.3.5 Any employee above the maximum of Grade F (or the equivalent grade from 14 January 2019 Grade 5) of the General Employee Salary Scales (including Higher Duties Allowance) shall not be entitled to the provisions listed in clauses 3.3.1 and 3.3.3.
-Employees who are above this maximum may be granted time off on the basis of one hour for each hour worked at the discretion of the Employer. - 3.3.6 Meal Allowance: An employee who has been directed to work not less than two hours' overtime after a break of at least half an hour and who has to have a meal which they would not otherwise have needed shall be paid a meal allowance of \$12.66.
-This allowance increases to \$12.85 from 1 January 2019.
+3.3.6 Meal Allowance: An employee who has been directed to work not less than two hours' overtime after a break of at least half an hour and who has to have a meal which they would not otherwise have needed shall be paid a meal allowance of \$13.70 effective 10 January 2022.